bachlge/Ui5-Addon/README.md

 Binding ... means that the component is extending AbstractSinglePropertyField HasComponents ...
 Components can be added
 Event ...
-Listeners can be attached fot listed event(s)
+Listeners can be attached for listed event(s)

 For a fUll list, visit the [Playground](https://sap.github.io/ui5-webcomponents/playground/components) or have a look on the Sources in [Github](https://github.com/SAP/ui5-webcomponents)